How to Apply for Prospective Students

 Set up and maintain your own personal financial aid file.
 Make and keep copies of all forms, information, and communications with Carleton and any other agencies.
 If something becomes lost or misplaced, you will have the information available to resubmit easily.

 Complete the College Board/College Scholarship Service's (CSS) Financial Aid Profile application for school year 2014-2015.
 You may complete the Profile online here.
 When you complete the Profile, list Carleton College's code 6081 on the Profile so we will receive the results.
+The Profile collects more detailed information so Carleton can more accurately calculate a family's need and eligibility for aid from Carleton.
+There is a fee required to complete the Profile.
+Fee waiver eligibility is calculated automatically by College Board when completing the Profile and is based on family income.

 - Fall Early Decision candidates should complete and submit the Profile by November 15, 2013 using actual 2012 income figures or estimated 2013 income figures.